ORA Reimagining the Automotive Infotainment System & Instrument

 Within 2 weeks we conducted individual research sprints to familiarize ourselves with the electric automotive industry.

 It was important to understand what was currently on the market.
-I visited over 10 dealerships to take pictures, notes, and videos of the center pilot screen and speedometer interface flows.
+I visited over 10 dealerships to take pictures, notes, and videos of the infotainment system & instrument cluster flows.
 Read journals and articles that reviewed specific automotive interfaces in detail.
-Watched videos about infotainment walk throughs on youtube and reached out to a Sr. UX Researcher at Ford Motor Co. after watching one of her video about the automotive industry.
+Watched videos about infotainment walk throughs on youtube and reached out to a Sr. UX Researcher at Ford Motor Co after watching one of her videos about the automotive industry.

-Designing a digital automotive interface requires balancing time-to-task for drivers.
-To better understand this, I analyzed existing user flows from Lucid Air and Tesla, examining how deep users must navigate to access key functions.
+I analyzed existing user flows from Lucid Air and Tesla, examining how far users must navigate to access key functions.

 After reviewing various existing online resources—social media, blogs, reviews and ratings—a common pattern emerged.